csc-training/summerschool/gpu/docs/05-sycl-essentials.md

   - in C++ errors are handled through exceptions:
     - **synchronous exceptions**:
         - thrown immediately when something fails (caught by `try..catch` blocks)
-  - SYCL kernels are executed asychronous:
+  - SYCL kernels are executed asychronously:
     - **asynchronous exceptions**:
         - caused by a "future" failure
         - saved into an object